 Hello, my name is Roman Rott!

-Over the 9 years I was working on various positions and at different departments in a big Cloud and Shared Hosting company, Ecommerce.com.
-6 of them were in Tech Support(Customer Relation) department and 4 in IT as a Ruby/Rails developer.
+Over the 9 years I occupied different positions in different departments in a big Shared and Cloud Hosting company, IxWebhosting.com.
+5 of them were in Tech Support department and 4 in IT as a Ruby/Rails developer.
 There I've gained experience dealing with someone else's code, troubleshooting, debugging and fixing it as well as with catching security flaws and bugs.

-I also design and develop vulnerable applications for CTF hacking games that give an opportunity for security researchers to practice their skills.
+I also design and develop vulnerable applications for CTF hacking games that give an opportunity for security enthusiasts to practice their skills.
 Below is a portfolio that contains a list of such apps and web services.

-My Full-Stack web developer portfolio is a brief summary of the projects samples that I've accomplished during last years.
+My Full-Stack web developer portfolio is a brief summary of the projects samples that I've accomplished during the last years.

 I also used to design, deploy and support vulnerable web and mobile applications for CTF hacking games organized or supported by the «Berezha Security Group» for: